 - the infection has lasted a long time and damaged the bone

 If the infection has damaged the bone, you'll need surgery (known as debridement) to remove the damaged part.

-Debridement can leave an empty space in the bone, which may be packed with antibiotic dressing.
+Debridement can leave an empty space in the bone, which may need to be reconstructed.

-Sometimes more than one operation is needed to treat the infection.
+Sometimes more than 1 operation is needed to treat the infection.
 Muscle and skin from another part of the body might be used to repair the area near the affected bone.

 Diabetes and osteomyelitis